scobru/nostr3-monorepo/README.md

 Nostr3 is here to make your life easier when dealing with the Nostr protocol!
 It cleverly generates private keys right from your EVM address, taking the hassle out of key storage.

-Need your keys?
-Just a quick interaction with Nostr3, and you are all set.
-What's more, it links your Nostr accounts to your EVM accounts, making tipping a breeze for all Nostr accounts set up through Nostr3.
-For the best Nostr experience, we suggest pairing it with open-source clients.
-Happy Nostring!

 Nost3 aims to extend the capabilities of the Nostr protocol by incorporating Web3 payment functionalities.
 This integration allows users to generate a Nostr keypair by signing a signature through their wallet.
 Along with this keypair, an Ethereum Virtual Machine (EVM) address will be created.

 ## How It Works